Kakuna Best Moveset

 How to Evolve

 Can't catch Kakuna directly.
-Start with Weedle at moderate rates from the locations below, then evolve at level 7.
-The 2-stage line from Weedle to Kakuna is where the leveling time goes.
+Start with Weedle at moderate rates from the locations below, then evolve at level 10.
+The 3-stage chain from Weedle to Kakuna is where the leveling time goes.

 Weedle is your first catch on the way to Kakuna.
 You'll find walking encounters from Lv.
 58-63 across 7 total spots in the chain.